 Another differentiating factor is the difference in accidents between rural and urban areas.
 “Crashes in rural areas tend to be more severe because there are undivided two-lane highways,” says the director of traffic safety research and advocacy at the American Automobile Association.
 “We also see higher rates of impaired driving in rural states.”
 Rural areas accounted for 53% of the fatal crashes while urban areas accounted for 46% of the fatal accidents.

-Call a Tennessee Personal Injury Attorney
+Call a Tennessee Personal Injury Lawyer

-If you or someone that you know has been injured in an auto accident or been pushed by an insurance company to settle their claims in the Nashville area, let the experienced attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in an auto accident or been pushed by an insurance company to settle their claims in the Nashville area, let the experienced lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.